 Components Install

-Welcome to Petal 👋
+Welcome to Petal Components 👋

 A versatile set of beautifully styled components for you to use in your next Phoenix project.